emilgras/simple-flask/README.md

 3. Change directory to the root of the directory `cd path_to_your_project`
 4. Build a Docker image with the command `Docker build -t random_image_name .`
 2. Another item.
-   `-t` lets you specify an image name.
-It will otherwise default to a random hash
+   * `-t` lets you specify an image name.
+It will otherwise default to a random hash value
 5. Run a container with the command `Docker run --rm --name random_container_name -p 8000:5000 your_image_name`
+   * `--rm` deletes the container on exit
+   * `--name` lets you specify a container name
+   * `-p` lets you port forward from the containers exposed port(s) to your machine. host_port:container:port
+   * lastly you enter the image name created from the Docker build command
-6. Open any browser and go to http://localhost:8000
+6. Open any browser and go to http://localhost:8000 and i should say Helo World

 ## Downloading the project